Jan-DT/dktp/README.md

 This game was made for the [Minestom](https://github.com/minestom/minestom) August 2024 Game Jam, themed **Color Changes Everything**.
 At first I wanted to make the 1000000000th Splatoon clone, but then the idea for this game popped up.
-I hope it is fun, because I have no clue will be!
+I hope it is fun, because I have no clue will be.
 Also, in true game jam style is an absolute minimum viable product, but who cares.
+Do not look at code for your own sanity.
+Thanks.

 ## Game Submission
 | Name | **Don't Kill the President!** |